 Having argued for the need to place a relativistic cut somewhere to fully understand the measurement of quantum fields, we next ask: where then is it reasonable to place a relativistic cut?
 As motivated above, in practice, information is extracted from quantum fields via their interaction with localized probes.
-Examples include: atoms, photo-detectors, Geiger counters, the human retina, etc. To the best of our knowledge, the internal dynamics of these systems are well-modelled non-relativistically.
-In that sense, we are justified in applying our non-relativistic measurement theory to these probes, at least after their interaction with the quantum field.
-Indeed, non-relativistic atomic states are exactly the sort of things our non-relativistic measurement theory has been experimentally validated on.
+Examples include: atoms, photo-detectors, Geiger counters, the human retina, etc. To the best of our knowledge, the internal dynamics of these systems are well-modeled nonrelativistically.
+In that sense, we are justified in applying our nonrelativistic measurement theory to these probes, at least after their interaction with the quantum field.
+Indeed, nonrelativistic atomic states are exactly the sort of things our nonrelativistic measurement theory has been experimentally validated on.
 Moreover, recent works have shown that when prescribed carefully, internally\footnote{We remark the word `internally' because the probes can certainly be placed in a rocket going at a large speed with respect to the lab's frame and have relativistic motion in an arbitrary curved spacetime.
-Still their internal dynamics does not require relativity to yield accurate predictions.} non-relativistic probes (such as Unruh-Dewitt detectors) can both model realistic experimental setups and respect the covariance and causality of the QFT they couple to~\cite{martin-martinez2015, TalesBruno1, TalesBruno2, PipoMaria}.
+Still their internal dynamics does not require relativity to yield accurate predictions.} nonrelativistic probes (such as Unruh-Dewitt detectors) can both model realistic experimental setups and respect the covariance and causality of the QFT they couple to~\cite{martin-martinez2015, TalesBruno1, TalesBruno2, PipoMaria}.